 Your NYU Langone doctor may check your blood for sexually transmitted infections, such as HIV or syphilis, which can cause complications during a pregnancy.
 He or she may also test your blood for hepatitis B, an infectious disease that affects the liver.
 To detect other sexually transmitted infections, such as chlamydia and gonorrhea, the doctor swabs the cervix, and the collected cells are tested in a laboratory.

 If a sexually transmitted infection is diagnosed prior to pregnancy, your doctor may recommend treatment before you become pregnant.

 Your doctor discusses conditions that can affect a pregnancy, including diabetes, heart disease, kidney problems, high blood pressure, and autoimmune diseases such as lupus.
 Your obstetrician works with other NYU Langone specialists to determine whether you are healthy enough and to optimize your health for pregnancy.

 Your physician also reviews your medications.
 Some—such as angiotensin-converting enzyme (ACE) inhibitors, which are used to manage high blood pressure—must be discontinued prior to pregnancy.

 Your doctor may also ask for information about vaccinations.
 Certain vaccinations, such as those for measles, rubella, or chicken pox, are not administered during pregnancy.

-If you have been trying to conceive for six months to a year but haven’t achieved pregnancy, your doctor may refer you to NYU Langone’s Fertility Center.
-The experts at the Fertility Center can perform tests and offer treatment for infertility.
+If you have been trying to conceive for six months to a year but haven’t achieved pregnancy, your doctor may refer you to the NYU Langone Fertility Center or NYU Langone Reproductive Specialists of New York.
+Our experts can perform tests and offer treatment for infertility.
 They can also manage infertility in men.